An Empirical Analysis of Feature Engineering for Predictive Modeling: Experiment Design and Methodology

 \section{Experiment Design and Methodology}

-Different machine learning model types have varying degrees of mathematical ability.
+Different machine learning model types have varying degrees of ability to synthesize various types of mathematical expressions.
 If the model can learn to synthesize an engineered feature on its own, there was no reason to engineer the feature in the first place.
-This empirically determines what type of engineered feature performs best with which machine-learning model.
-To accomplish this, ten datasets were generated that each contain the inputs and outputs that correspond to a particular type of engineered feature.
-If the machine-learning model can learn to reproduce that feature, with a low error, it means that that particular model could have learned that engineered feature without assistance.
-The following regression machine learning models were examined in this experiment.
+Demonstrating empirically a model's ability to synthesize a particular type of expression shows if engineered features of this type might be useful to that model.
+To explore these relations, we created ten datasets contain the inputs and outputs that correspond to a particular type of engineered feature.
+If the machine-learning model can learn to reproduce that feature with a low error, it means that that particular model could have learned that engineered feature without assistance.

+For this research, only considered regression machine learning models for this experiment.
+We chose the following four machine learning models because of the relative popularity and differences in approach.

 \begin{itemize} \item Deep Neural Networks (DANN) \item Gradient Boosted Machines (GBM) \item Random Forests \item Support Vector Machines for Regression (SVR) \end{itemize}